 Another good B2B e-commerce KPI is orders placed outside office hours.
 This clearly indicates that you are fulfilling a need for your customers and builds your case for continuing to invest in your online business.

-A more challenging metric is the average order value of customers who do online research before placing their orders offline.
+A more challenging metric is the average order value of customers who conduct online research before placing their orders offline.
 By comparing the average order value of these orders with the average order value of offline customers who don’t do online research, you can determine whether your B2B web store provides the right information about your assortment or specific products.

-The Benefit of B2B-Specific KPIs
+The benefit of monitoring B2B-specific e-commerce KPIs

 With these targeted B2B e-commerce KPIs for online sales, it should be easier to keep an eye on both the details and the bigger picture.
-Keeping track of B2B e-commerce-specific metrics not only lets you see the return on your investment, but it also helps you recognize trends.
+Keeping track of B2B e-commerce metrics not only lets you see the return on your investment, but it also helps you recognize trends.
 Trends that you can then capitalize on to get more customers ordering online, and with increased frequency.